 Consider an alternative seating arrangement that allows kids to sit in teams.
 Let each team create an original name, motto, and flag.
 This is a great way for students to feel a sense of belonging, and it encourages collaboration and cooperation.
 Change up teams every 6 to 12 weeks.

 Cooperative-learning games can promote social and relationship skills.
-There are tons of resources out there for activities to play in your classroom.
-Here are 28 awesome team building games and activities.
+There are tons of SEL resources out there including activities to play in your classroom.
+Here are 28 awesome team-building games and activities.

 Friendship comes easy for some kids; others may need a little coaching to be a good friend.
 There are lots of ways to cultivate friendship in the classroom, but one of our favorite methods is with videos.
 Here are 12 of our favorite videos for teaching kids about friendship.